 Teachers are willing and available to meet with parents on a continuing basis throughout the year.
 Conferences may be initiated by teachers, parents, guidance counselors, assistant principal or the principal.
-Parents are asked to contact Guidance to schedule conferences.
 Conferences are not to be held during instructional time.
 All visitors are to sign-in and get a visitor's badge before going to the classrooms at the office.
 Please sign-out and return the badge before leaving the school.
-Teachers have collaborative professional learning and/or planning on Mondays,
+Teachers are not available for conferences on days that they attend collaborative planning.